Proto-Munda language

-Proto-Munda is the reconstructed proto-language of the Munda languages of South Asia.
+Proto-Munda is the reconstructed proto-language of the Munda languages of the Indian subcontinent.
 It has been reconstructed by Sidwell & Rau (2015).
-According to Sidwell, the Proto-Munda language split from Proto- Austroasiatic in Indochina and arrived on the coast of Odisha around 4000 – 3500 years ago.
+According to Sidwell, the Proto-Munda language split from Proto- Austroasiatic in Indochina and arrived on the coast of present-day Odisha (Utkal Plains) around 4000 – 3500 years ago.
 Rau & Sidwell (2019) also strongly suggest the association of proto-Munda speakers with the Neolithic Sankarjang–Golabai Archaeological Complex offshore of the Mahanadi River Delta.

 Phonology

 The tables below show Proto-Munda consonant and vowel phonemes reconstructed by Rau (2019) and Sidwell & Rau (2014).